nus-cs2113-AY1920S2/tp/docs/UserGuide.md

   7. [E][X] CS2113T Final Exam (at: TBD | Sat 02 May 2020 13:00 - 14:00)
             notes: false
 ```
+> **Note**:
+> If today is 27 March 2020 and it is after 10:00 am, event with index 4 shown above will not appear.

 #### 3.4.5.
 List Incomplete Assignments: **`list incomplete assignments`**

 You can view all your **incomplete assignments** from the list of tasks.